jmacdotorg/volity/web-client/testbench/README.txt

 releases.
 It's just the way you load those files into Testbench that's bound to change.

+Sadly, it doesn't work in MSIE yet.
+Compatibility with all major browsers is early on the to-do list.
+In the meantime, we recommend Firefox.
+(With the Firebug plug-in installed, it's among the best web development platforms you can find.)

 --- LICENSES ---

 Except where otherwise noted, this software is covered by the